rmshksu/stat240_spring2025/about.md

 ## Generative AI policy
 The University has yet to release a comprehensive AI policy.
 Thanks to that, I get to define my own.

 I cannot stop any student from using Large Language Models (LLMs), Small Language Models (SLMs), or Generative AI.
-However if I suspect you are using one of these tools to **replace knowledge work** I will doll out the most egregious punishment any instructor can use: ***I will make you do the work again.*** If you truly believe you can circumvent my methods of detection, please refer to the "About" page of my academic website.
+However if I suspect you are using one of these tools to **replace knowledge work** I will dole out the most egregious punishment any instructor can use: ***I will make you do the work again.*** If you truly believe you can circumvent my methods of detection, please refer to the "About" page of my academic website.

 AI related tools are ***tools***.
 Please recognize that they are something ***you should be competent with***, and I will ***gladly*** help you understand their myriad of use-cases in and outside of this class.
 Do not use them to ***replace knowledge work***, and if you're unsure whether the action you're doing qualifies as that, please reach out to me directly and just ask.